 50% of the Malaysians were optimistic about the future when COVID-19 first hit.
 However, that number has drastically reduced to 35%, while the number of Malaysians who are unsure and pessimistic about the future has increased.

 With the recent announcement of the COVID-19 vaccines breakthrough, most Malaysians are expecting the vaccines to be available by mid 2021.

 More Malaysians are working at their usual workplaces during CMCO as the restrictions have been loosen.

 The unemployment rate before COVID-19 outbreak measured using Vodus’ methodology is consistent with the government’s statistics at 4%, highlighting the accuracy of insights using Vodus’ unique market survey methodology to obtain huge survey samples with large sampling frame.
 The job loss due to COVID-19 has remained stagnant at 7% throughout the 10 months duration of the pandemic, highlighting the success in government's initiative in preventing further job losses.

 Central region was observed to have the lowest rate of Malaysians who were laid off due to the COVID-19 pandemic.

 Public satisfaction towards the government’s administration

-In addition to that, with the encouragement of the government, various organisations including Non-governmental organizations (NGOs) started to produce personal protective equipment for frontliners and hosted fundraising events to provide essentials.
+In addition to that, with the encouragement of the government, various organizations including Non-governmental organizations (NGOs) started to produce personal protective equipment for front liners and hosted fundraising events to provide essentials.

 Financial impact on Malaysian consumers after the end of moratorium period